P-p-H-d/mlib/README.md

 This header is for providing a pool of workers.
 Each worker run in a separate thread and can handle work orders sent by the main thread.
-A work order is a computation tasks.
+A work order is a computation task.
 Work orders are organized around synchronization points.

 This implements parallelism just like OpenMP or CILK++.